What to do before leaving UCT

 - Clean up your UCT mailbox

-- Forward any relevant work-related emails to your colleagues.
+- If you're a staff member, forward any relevant work-related emails to your colleagues.

-- Forward any personal emails to a personal email account (e.g. Gmail, Yahoo, etc.).
+- If you're a staff member, forward any personal emails to a personal email account (e.g. Gmail, Yahoo, etc.).

 - Set up rules to manage new mail that may come to your UCT mailbox after you leave